jbcodeforce/refarch-eda-data-consistency/docs/index.md

 # Introduction

-This repository includes a set of documents for best practices around data replication between two Kafka clusters.
+This repository includes a set of documents for best practices around data replication between two Kafka clusters and data consistency.

-## Mirror Maker 2.0
+## Replication with Mirror Maker 2.0

 Mirror Maker 2.0 is the new replication feature of Kafka 2.4.
 It was defined as part of the Kafka Improvement Process - [KIP 382](https://cwiki.apache.org/confluence/display/KAFKA/KIP-382%3A+MirrorMaker+2.0).